GlobedGD/globed2/docs/soft-link-api.md

 Result<bool> res = globed::api()->net.isConnected();
 ```

 You can take a look at other available functions in your intellisense.
+Current available subtables are: `net`, `game`, `player`.

-This API is currently **very incomplete**, and only a small subset of functions are available.
-If you want to use something not exposed here, use the Link API or make a PR or an issue asking what should be added.
+This API is currently not very complete, and a fairly small subset of functions are available.
+If you want to use something not exposed here, use the Link API or make a PR or an issue telling us what should be added.